Hybrid divide-and-conquer approach for tree search algorithms

 \subsection{Implementing the walk operator}

 We describe step by step an implementation of the walk operator $W=R_BR_A$, for DPLL-like backtracking algorithms.
 Let $\vec x$ be a partial assignment of the formula (i.e. a vertex in our search tree).
-We provide a quantum reversible implementation of the routines $ch1(\vec x), ch2(\vec x, b)$ and $chNo(\vec x)$ specified in Section~\ref{sub:backtracking-search-trees-SAT}.
+We provide a quantum reversible implementation of the routines $ch1(\vec x), ch2(\vec x, b)$ and $chNo(\vec x)$ specified in Section~\ref{sec:quantum}.

-In order to implement these routines, we first implement reversible routines integrating both the reduction rule and the branching heuristic (see Section~\ref{sub:backtracking-search-trees-SAT}).
-The strategy of these implementations is to check whether the unit rule or the pure literal rule can be applied to one of the unassigned variables in assignment $\vec x$ according to a fixed (static) variable ordering.
-In other words, the first unassigned variable $x$ for which there a clause $C \in F_{|\vec x}$ that is unit, i.e., $C = \set{x}$ or $C= \set{\bar x}$, is forced accordingly.
+We define reversible routines which implement both the reduction rule and the branching heuristic (see Section~\ref{sec:quantum}), in order to check whether the unit rule or the pure literal rule can be applied to one of the unassigned variables in assignment $\vec x$ according to a fixed (static) variable ordering.
+In other words, the first unassigned variable $x$ for which there is a clause $C \in F_{|\vec x}$ that is unit, i.e., $C = \set{x}$ or $C= \set{\bar x}$, is forced accordingly.
 The same is done for the pure literal rule.
 We provide implementations of the unit rule in Appendix~\ref{sub:implement-unit} and of the pure literal rule in Appendix~\ref{sub:implement-pure}.